rrjavadev/Devops/app_with_helm/SetUp_docker_For_SpringBoot.md

-# How to set up Docker file for a spring boot
+# How to set up Docker file for a spring boot application

 Here's an example Dockerfile to create an image of a Spring Boot application: